na-na-hi/renget/archive/zv83z.md

 "Thank you," you say, feeling a lump form in your throat.

 Katyusha's father nods and claps you on the back.
 "Just remember," he says with a grin.
 "If you ever betray my daughter, I'll have to break your kneecaps.
 It's a communist thing."

+>Katyusha's Other side

+After spending a few hours with Katyusha's family, you were starting to feel comfortable around them.
+They were all nice and welcoming to you, even though they were three times your size.
+You couldn't help but feel a little intimidated by their sheer size and strength, but their warm demeanor helped ease your nerves.

+As the evening progressed, Katyusha suggested that you both go to the local gymnasium.
+"I want to show you my other side," she said with a grin.

+You followed her to the gymnasium, where you saw a group of people gathered around a wrestling mat.
+Katyusha confidently strode over to them, and you noticed that everyone seemed to know her.

+"Katyusha, it's been too long!" exclaimed a tall, burly man with a thick beard.

+"Good to see you too, Ivan," Katyusha replied, giving him a strong handshake.

+You watched as Katyusha began to warm up, stretching and flexing her muscles.
+It was then that you realized how truly powerful she was.
+Her muscles rippled under her skin as she moved, and you could see the raw strength in her every movement.

+As the matches began, Katyusha eagerly stepped onto the mat, facing off against her opponents with a fierce determination.
+You watched in awe as she expertly grappled and pinned each one of them.

+Finally, it was time for the main event - Katyusha's match against Ivan.
+The two of them circled each other, each one sizing up the other's strength.
+Then, with lightning-fast reflexes, they lunged at each other, their muscles straining against each other as they grappled for dominance.

+It was a brutal match, with neither one of them giving an inch.
+Sweat poured down their bodies as they strained against each other, but in the end, Katyusha emerged victorious, pinning Ivan to the mat with a triumphant roar.

+You couldn't help but cheer along with the rest of the spectators, thrilled by Katyusha's incredible athleticism and power.
+As she stepped off the mat, her face flushed with victory, she turned to you with a beaming smile.

+"So, what do you think?" she asked, still panting from the exertion.

+"I think I'm impressed," you replied, grinning back at her.

+From that moment on, you knew that Katyusha was a force to be reckoned with, both in her political beliefs and her athletic prowess.
+And you couldn't wait to see what other surprises she had in store for you.